 3 Things To Know Before Studying Abroad in America

 In this day and age, there is no getting around the importance of college.
-If you’d like to go to school in the United States to experience some of the best institutions in the world, here are some things that you should keep in mind when studying abroad.
+If you’d like to go to school in the United States to experience some of the best institutions in the world, here are some things you should remember when studying abroad.

-To get accepted into any American university, you need to make sure that you are fluent in the English language.
+To get accepted into any American university, you need to make sure you are fluent in English.
 Schools in the U.S. require a TOEFL (Test of English as a Foreign Language).
 Make sure that your language knowledge is up to par.
 Not only can you improve your skills with various apps online, but you can also practice with English speakers.
-There are plenty of English tutors online and even programs that provide services for international students to help them be as fluent as possible.
+Many online English tutors and even programs provide services for international students to help them become fluent.

 The U.S. has over 4,000 colleges, so finding the right one for you can be a challenge.
 Think about what you want in a school and then find one that matches your criteria.
 Some things to look for in a school are: